constantdict API reference

 class constantdict.constantdictuncachedhash[source]

 A constantdict that does not cache its hash value.
 This is useful when the dictionary contains items that are not immutable and whose hash value might therefore change.
+This class behaves exactly like a constantdict in all other respects.

 class constantdict.constantdictuncachedhashmutation[source]